mercadopago/devsite-docs/guides/resources/changelog/current-year.en.md

 > CHANGELOG
 >
-> Create subscriptions to charge on a recurring basis
+> Create subscriptions for recurring billing
 >
 > NEW_DOCUMENTATION: NEW DOCUMENTATION
 >
 > PRODUCT: SUBSCRIPTIONS

-Mercado Pago subscriptions allow you to receive payments on a recurring basis, with a credit and debit card.
-You can set the payment frequency you want and the time you want to keep the subscription active.
+Mercado Pago subscriptions allow you to receive recurring payments by credit and debit card.
+You can set the periodicity of collection you want and the time you want to keep the subscription active.

 [Create subscriptions](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/online-payments/subscriptions/subscriptions/)